tiepdotme/lisacharlotterost.github.io/_posts/2016-08-09-thats-how-I-feel.md

 ![image](/pic/160809_Sketches-07.png)

 Conversations are hard by themselves.
 Being concerned about privacy doesn't help them.
 Being NOT concerned about privacy doesn't seem to be the solution, either.
 I'm left confused.
-But not confused or afraid enough to use PGP, Signal and other services and methods used by "privacy nerds". **We should all be privacy nerds – but it still isn't as convenient as to just being scared slightly.** I don't think that we will change.
+But not confused or afraid enough to use PGP, Signal and other services and methods used by "privacy nerds". **We should all be privacy nerds – but it still isn't as convenient as just being slightly scared.** I don't think that we will change.
 But I have faith that privacy technology will change; becoming more convenient.

 And I really hope that all the SOMEBODIES don't use the information they have gathered about me until then.